Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Introduction

-For the initial allocations we use two easy-to-compute solution concepts: the benefit value and contribution value, and three hard-to-compute solution concepts: the Banzhaf value, Shapley value, and nucleolus.
-Our simulations show, just like those for~\cite{BBKP22}, that a credit system using strongly close optimal solutions makes an IKEP the most balanced without decreasing the overall number of transplants.
-The exact improvement is determined by the choice of solution concept.
-Our simulations indicate that the Banzhaf value yields the best results: on average, a deviation of up to 0.90\% from the target allocation.
+Our simulations show, as in~\cite{BBPY24}, that a credit system using strongly close optimal solutions instead of weakly optimal solutions makes an IKEP up to 5{6}\% more balanced\footnote{{As discussed in Section~\ref{s-simul}, using the Banzhaf value with $n=10$ and equal country sizes yields an average relative deviation of 1.97\% when selecting weakly close optimal solutions and an average relative deviation of 0.86\% when selecting strongly close optimal solutions.
+So, the improvement in balancedness is $(1.97-0.86)/1.97=56\%$.
+For the other solution concepts, the improvements are between 36\% and~54\%.}} without decreasing the overall number of transplants.
+Our simulations {also} indicate that {out of the seven solution concepts, using} the Banzhaf* value {leads to the smallest deviations}, namely on average, a deviation of at most 0.90\% from the initial allocation (but the differences between the Banzhaf* value {and} the Banzhaf value {or the} Shapley value are small).
 Moreover, moving from $\ell=2$ to $\ell=\infty$ yields on average 46\% more kidney transplants (using the same simulation instances generated by the data generator~\cite{PT21}).

-However, the exchange cycles may be very large, in particular in the starting round.
+{For our simulations, we also kept track of the length of the exchange cycles.
+It turned out that these may be very large, in particular in the starting round.
+Previously, the relation between increase in transplants versus increase in cycle length was also researched by Bir\'o~\cite{BMR09}, namely for $\ell=2$, $\ell=3$, and $\ell=\infty$.
+However, their simulations were done in the context of the UK KEP only.}